jmettraux/aachen/src/caa__character_creation.md

 : Select a character class;
 : `Fighter`, `Expert`, or `Caster`.

-Talents
+Traits
-: Choose talents, they represent side talents or particular specializations;
+: Choose traits, they represent side talents or particular specializations;
-: 1 talent per character;
+: 1 trait per character;
-: Fighters get 1 extra fight talent;
-: Experts get 1 extra talent of any kind.
+: Dabsters get 1 extra talent of any kind.

 Skill
 : Pick an extra skill, to reflect the character's outside interests, natural talents, hobby expertise, etc.;